FDMediagroep/fd-cypress-recorder/README.md

 ## Fork for other Testing frameworks
 This plugin is mainly a recorder.
 The literal code generation is handled in `Dictionary.ts`.
 If you think the recording functionality and interface is useful and want to re-use it for the purpose of generating code for other Testing frameworks then you only need to modify `Dictionary.ts` for it.

-In short: For this repository and modify `Dictionary.ts` to return the corresponding code for the testing framework of your choice add a backlink crediting this repository and you're done.
+In short: Fork this repository and modify `Dictionary.ts` to return the corresponding code for the testing framework of your choice add a backlink crediting this repository and you're done.

 ## Disclaimer